 1. Base costs are too high for your margin model

 Your best-selling shirt has a $12 base cost.
-After Etsy fees, shipping, and ad spend, you're netting $3.
-A $2 cheaper base cost would double your margin.
+After fees, shipping, and ad spend, you're netting very little.
+A cheaper base cost on that one SKU rewrites your whole unit economics.

-This is the most common reason, and CustomCat is the most common answer.
+This is the most common reason sellers explore alternatives, and CustomCat is the most common answer for US-focused apparel sellers.

 2. Shipping to your customers is too slow or too expensive

 You sell mostly to Germany, the UK, or Australia.
-Printify ships from the US on most SKUs, and a $14 international shipping charge is killing your conversion rate.
+Printify ships from the US on most SKUs, and an elevated international shipping charge is killing your conversion rate and your margin.

-Gelato fixes this by printing locally in 32+ countries.
+Gelato fixes this by printing locally in production partners across 32+ countries.

 3. Print quality is inconsistent across orders

-Printify aggregates many print providers, and quality varies.
-Your last batch had three returns for off-color prints.
+Printify's provider marketplace model is both its strength and its weakness — you get access to many print providers with different prices, but product quality can vary between providers, even for the same SKU.
+Your last batch had returns for off-color prints.
 You want one supplier with one quality standard.

 4. You want a real brand, not generic tees